adammaj1/gencolormap/README.md

 # src code

-I have converted library and CLI program to [the one file program](./src/cmdline/g.cpp)
+I have converted library and CLI program to [the one file program](./src/cmdline/g.cpp) and added some info functions